dragan2234/worldcoin-scroll-bridge/ONLY_DUST_INFO.md

 ## Introduction
 This project is for bridging the worldcoin state (such as the merkle root) from ethereum to scroll.

+note: for a working project please checkout the code from:

 The task at hand was maintained in: https://github.com/SwineCoder101/world-id-state-bridge/tree/scroll-integration